Georgios Karaiskakis: Early life

 Karaiskakis was a Sarakatsani.
-His father was the armatolos of the Valtos district, Dimitris Iskos or Karaiskos, his mother Zoe Dimiski (from Arta, Greece, who was also the niece of a local monastery abbot) and cousin of Gogos Bakolas, captain of the armatoliki of Radovitsi.
+His mother Zoe Dimiski (from Skoulikaria, Arta) was the niece of a local monastery abbot and cousin of Gogos Bakolas, captain of the armatoliki of Radovitsi.
+The identity of his father is uncertain.
+His name was likely Demetrios Iskos or Karaiskos, a klepht of Valtos, and was from a famous Sarakatsani family that produced many military and political figures.
 There is some debate regarding the birthplace of Karaiskakis.
 Historians have generally put it either at a monastery in Skoulikaria in Epirus or a cave near the village of Mavrommati in Thessaly.
 A committee set up by the Ministry of the Interior in 1927 to resolve the issue concluded that Mavrommati was his birthplace.
 Nevertheless, in 1997, as part of the Kapodistrias reform, it was decided to give the name "Georgios Karaiskakis" to the newly established municipality of which Skoulikaria belongs to.
 In 2005, by presidential decree, a public holiday of local importance was officially established in Skoulikaria in honor of Karaiskakis, further intensifying the controversy regarding his birthplace.

 At a very early age he became a klepht in the service of Katsantonis, a famous local Agrafiote brigand captain.
 He rose quickly through the ranks, eventually becoming a protopalikaro, or lieutenant.